DrNebin/RC_Car/README.md

 Code for RC_Car uses the freely available libraries for nRF24 and SPI.

 This project originated when I wanted to hack one of my kids small RC Cars that broke.
-You can see it here on Reddit: https://www.reddit.com/r/arduino/comments/jjs9hx/my_kids_rc_car_stopped_working_so_i_hacked_it/

 Just about any small microcontroller will do, but using here for RC_Car_RP a Seeeduino XIAO for the small footprint.